michael2012z/BitBible/markdown/KJV/files/Josh.md

 5. And I, and all the people that are with me, will approach unto the city: and it shall come to pass, when they come out against us, as at the first, that we will flee before them,

-6. (For they will come out after us) till we have drawn them from the city; for they will say, They flee before us, as at the first: therefore we will flee before them.drawn: Heb. pulled
+6. (For they will come out after us) till we have drawn them from the city; for they will say, They flee before us, as at the first: therefore we will flee before them.

 7. Then ye shall rise up from the ambush, and seize upon the city: for the Lord your God will deliver it into your hand.